foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/div_argmax.rst

  - ``in`` tensor must be quantized on the tensor level.
 This implies that the tensor contains a single scale factor and a single zero offset.

-Ensure that you satisfy the platform specific conditions in addition to the listed above (see the :ref:`platform_spec_chptr` chapter).
+Ensure that you satisfy the platform-specific conditions in addition to those listed above (see the :ref:`platform_spec_chptr` chapter).

 Result